westerlymerlin/pyAutomate/README.md

 # pyAutomate
 ## Overview
-pyAutomate is a collection of automation scripts designed to streamline workflows for Westerleymerlin repositories.
+pyAutomate is a collection of automation scripts designed to streamline workflows for Westerlymerlin repositories.
 These scripts help automate repetitive tasks, improving efficiency and reducing manual effort.
 ## Features
 - Automated repository management
 - Task scheduling and execution